jonocarroll/TriangulArt.jl/README.md

 A small number of named options are available, including:

 * `npts=100`: change the number of points to be sampled from the entropy
+* `fast=false`: use a "fast" algorithm selecting points randomly, or a "slow" entropy-based algorithm
 * `refine=false`: use the `DelaunayTriangulation` `refine` method to add more triangles where possible
 * `debug=false`: draw the sampled points and edges explicitly